 “We found that one of the biggest issues was that people didn’t discard them properly, mainly because they are so small.
 If flushed down the toilet, they often don’t get caught by filtration systems and are dumped directly into the ocean, and later end up in the stomachs of sea creatures.
 We felt that by solving this problem, we would create an impact on marine life as well as single-use pollution,” says Aagaard.

 Their first product, LastSwab, is a reusable alternative to disposable cotton swabs on paper or plastic stems.
-LastSwab comes in two models – a standard swab and one with a finer tip for makeup applications.
-It is made from plastic with a thermoplastic rubber tip, which means it is not recyclable.
+LastSwab comes in two models – a standard reusable swab for cleaning the ear and a swab for makeup applications with a finer tip.
+The swabs are made from plastic with a thermoplastic rubber tip, which means it is not recyclable.
 But one LastSwab is expected to last for 1,000 uses, or roughly three years, which greatly reduces the quantity of waste compared to single-use swabs.

 After developing LastSwab, LastObject designed more durable replacements for disposable household items and expanded its product line.

 “We want to go after the single-use products that have the biggest impact, things that people use every day,” says Aagaard.
-LastObject’s second product was a reusable tissue pack that can be washed 520 times to replace more than 3,100 disposable tissues.
-This was followed by compostable cotton rounds for makeup removal that can be used and washed 1,000 times.
-During the pandemic they have added a washable face mask made to WHO standards to replace disposable PPE.
+LastObject’s second product was a reusable travel tissue pack that can be washed 520 times to replace more than 3,100 disposable tissues.
+This was followed by compostable and reusable cotton rounds for makeup removal that can be used and washed 1,000 times.
+During the pandemic, they have added a washable face mask made to WHO standards to replace disposable PPE.